On The Statistical Limits of Self-Improving Agents: Algorithmic Self-Modification

-\paragraph{Stability meta-policy (step-mass cap).} Assume bounded, Lipschitz, $\beta$-smooth losses (formalized in Appendix~\ref{app:alg}), and that training examples are sampled uniformly from $S$ during updates.
-Let a self-modified training run on $H$ use (projected) SGD-like updates with step sizes $\{\eta_t\}_{t=1}^T$.
-Define the \emph{step-mass} $M_T:=\sum_{t=1}^T\eta_t$.
+\paragraph{Stability meta-policy via step-mass.} Assume bounded, Lipschitz, and smooth losses as formalized in Appendix~\ref{app:alg}, and that training examples are sampled uniformly from $S$ during updates.
+Let a self-modified training run on $H$ use SGD-like updates with step sizes $\left\{\eta_t\right\}_{t=1}^T$.
+Define the step-mass $M_T=\sum_{t=1}^T\eta_t$.

-\paragraph{When algorithm changes invalidate ERM assumptions.} If self-modification preserves ERM/AERM over the fixed $H$, Prop.~\ref{prop:alg-aerm} applies directly.
-If not, we control generalization via algorithmic stability: under standard smooth/Lipschitz conditions, the expected generalization gap scales as $O\!\big((\sum_t\eta_t)/m\big)$; see Thm.~\ref{thm:alg-stability}.